beesnow/beesnow.github.io/content/pages/Drawing.md

 ![Grass]({static}/images/GrassLR.jpg)
-**The Grass is Greener on the Other Side...?** graphite,acrylic & blacklight paint on board, 4' x 4', 2024
+**The Grass is Greener on the Other Side...?** graphite, acrylic & blacklight paint on board, 4' x 4', 2024

 ![Heart]({static}/images/AbbyLR.jpg)
 **Heart**, graphite & acrylic on board, 4' x 4', 2024